Technologicat/unpythonic/doc/macros.md

 Note the bindings subform is always enclosed by brackets.

+The `where` operator, if used, must be macro-imported.
+It may only appear at the top level of the let-where form, separating the body and the bindings subforms.
+In any invalid position, `where` is considered a syntax error at macro expansion time.

 <details>
 <summary>Semantically, these do the exact same thing as the original lispy syntax: </summary>